-If you are re-implementing a function that exists in the standard ARM library, the linker uses an object of library from your project rather than the standard ARM library. ---- Caution --- Do not replace or delete libraries supplied by ARM.
-You must not overwrite the supplied library files.
+If you are re-implementing a function that exists in the standard ARM library, the linker uses an object or library from your project rather than the standard ARM library.

-1.6.4 Using the libraries in a nonsemihosting environment on page 1-33.
+---- Caution --- Do not replace or delete libraries supplied by ARM.
+You must not overwrite the supplied library files Place your re-implemented functions in separate object files or libraries instead.

-1.9 Assembler macros that tailor locale functions in the C library on page 1-49.
+1.7.4 Using the libraries in a nonsemihosting environment on page 1-36.
+1.10 Assembler macros that tailor locale functions in the C library on page 1-51.